VictorFouquet/TypedQueryTS/README.md

 Same for an operation that queries a `Date` that is both `gte` an other date and `lt` a number.

-More details in the [operation](https://github.com/VictorFouquet/TypedQueryTS/wiki/Operations) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).
+More details and examples in the [operation](https://github.com/VictorFouquet/TypedQueryTS/wiki/Operations) section of the [documentation](https://github.com/VictorFouquet/TypedQueryTS/wiki).

 ## Operator types